John Paul Jr. (racing driver): 1990s

 1994 saw IMSA become the World Sports Cars Championship [WSC] and Paul only raced twice in the new series.
 He joined Dyson Racing for the inaugural race, the Rolex 24 at Daytona.
 An oil pump problem with their Spice DR-3 saw another DNF for Paul and company.
 He was asked back to partner James Weaver at the Indy Grand Prix, a two-hour race around the Indianapolis Raceway Park.
 They finished second.

 For 1995, Paul would race for Dyson Racing in the WSC and for the Prototype Technology Group (BMW M3) in the IMSA GTS, as many races were at the same event.
 He recorded two top three finishes for Dyson aboard their Riley & Scott Mk III: second place with Butch Leitzinger in the Moosehead Grand Prix, and a third place with Andy Wallace in the Texas World Grand Prix.

-He continued with Dyson Racing into 1996.
+Paul continued with Dyson Racing into 1996.
 Paul recorded four top three finishes in the last four races, including wins at the Mosport 500 and the Daytona IMSA finale, while co-driving with Leitzinger.
 He finished the season sixth in the overall standings.
 1996 also saw the formation of the Indy Racing League, and this gave Paul a second shot at a competitive Indycar career.
 Despite driving a two-year-old car for a new team, PDM Racing, he led 22 laps in that year's Las Vegas 500 before finishing fifteenth.

-In 1997, he competed with a contemporary IndyCar for the first time since 1985, and promptly finished 15th in the points.
+In 1997, Paul competed with a contemporary IndyCar for the first time since 1985, and promptly finished 15th in the points.
 He also competed in the WSC with Dyson Racing.
 He continued where he left off in 1996 by winning at Daytona.
 His victory in the Rolex 24 at Daytona came as part of seven driver crew.
 This was followed by two victories, partnering Leitzinger in the Sportscar Grand Prix and VISA Sports Car Championship.

-Paul Jr. started the 1998 season with PDM Racing and Team Pelfrey before landing a competitive ride with Byrd-Cunningham Racing.
+Paul started the 1998 season with PDM Racing and Team Pelfrey before landing a competitive ride with Byrd-Cunningham Racing.
 He broke through to win the 1998 Lone Star 500 at Texas Motor Speedway and finished an IRL career best eelventh in points.

-In his seven Indy 500 starts, he had a best finish of seventh in 1998.
+In his seven Indy 500 starts, Paul had a best finish of seventh in 1998.
 He made his last IRL start the following season.

-In 1999, Paul Jr. again competed at Daytona in the 24 Hour race, this time with Corvette Racing in the debut race for the Corvette C5-R. Paul Jr. shared the #2 C5-R with Ron Fellows and Chris Kneifel to a third-place finish in the GT2 Class.

-Paul Jr. also competed at Sebring in 1999 with Corvette Racing in the #3 Corvette C5-R, again with Fellows and Kneifel.
+In 1999, Paul again competed at Daytona in the 24 Hour race, this time with Corvette Racing in the debut race for the Corvette C5-R. He shared the #2 C5-R with Ron Fellows and Chris Kneifel to a third-place finish in the GT2 Class.
+He also competed at Sebring in 1999 with Corvette Racing in the #3 Corvette C5-R, again with Fellows and Kneifel.